phirrehan/Piano/README.md

 ## SFML Dependencies

-SFML is built from source.
-Linux users will need to install these dependencies for successful build.
+- freetype
+- x11
+- xrandr
+- xcursor
+- xi
+- udev
+- opengl
+- flac
+- ogg
+- vorbis
+- vorbisenc
+- vorbisfile
+- pthread

+> Note: The exact name of packages will vary from distribution to distribution.

+These dependencies are for Linux users.
 For Ubuntu or Debian based OSes, the dependencies can be installed with the following command:

 ```
 sudo apt update